 The bottom of your case study should always have your company contact details or simply a “Interested in learning more?” with contact details to get in touch.
 Some case studies, like the Bitly example below, even include a short summary of the business.

-Overall, B2B case studies play a critical role in helping your audience envision the impact your service, product, or solution could have on their bottom line.
-If you want to learn more about writing B2B tech and SaaS case studies that are guaranteed to covert, speak to one of our experts on content marketing.
+Overall, B2B case studies play a critical role in helping your audience envision the impact your service, product or solution could have on their bottom line.
+If you want to learn more about writing B2B tech and SaaS case studies that are guaranteed to covert speak to our experts.